ipl-uw/2019-CVPR-AIC-Track-2-UWIPL/metadata/README.md

 ## Testing

 To test the model, make sure you have the image id and paths under ./your_model_name/Data/Test/data.txt.
-Then run,
+To be simple, use `testdata.txt`.Then run,

 python multi_label_classifier.py --dir "./YOUR_DIRPATH_OF_data.txt_and_label.txt/" --mode "Test" --model "LightenB" --name "YOURMODELNAME"  --checkpoint_name "/path_to_model.pth"

 The probabilities of each label will be saved in `test.log`.
+Run `reformat-log.py` to reformat the log file for reranking.